MONOLITH LAW OFFICE+81-3-6262-3248Weekdays 10:00-18:00 JST

 Directors’ Liability for Damages

-If a director or similar person makes a false statement in financial documents etc. with malice or gross negligence and causes damage to a third party, they will be liable for damages to the third party.
-(Article 429 of the Japanese Companies Act)
+In cases where a director or similar individual makes a false statement in financial documents or similar records with malice or gross negligence, resulting in damages to a third party, they will be held liable for the damages incurred.
+The Japanese Companies Act stipulates this in Article 429.

-Also, in the case of false statements in securities registration statements, or omission of important facts, the company’s directors etc. will be liable for damages to those who acquired or disposed of the securities without knowing about the false statements etc. (Articles 21, 22, and 24-4 of the Japanese Financial Instruments and Exchange Act)
+In the situation where false statements are made in securities registration statements, or important facts are omitted, the company’s directors will be held liable for damages to those who acquire or dispose of the securities without being aware of the false statements (Articles 21, 22, and 24-4 of the Japanese Financial Instruments and Exchange Act).

 Company’s Liability for Damages

-In the case of false statements on important matters in securities registration statements, or omission of important facts, the company will be liable for damages equivalent to the difference in market price to those who acquired the securities in response to the solicitation or sale.
-(Articles 18 and 19 of the Japanese Financial Instruments and Exchange Act)
+The company will be liable for damages equivalent to the difference in market price to those who acquired the securities in response to the solicitation or sale in the event of false statements on important matters in securities registration statements, or omission of important facts.
+Please refer to Articles 18 and 19 of the Japanese Financial Instruments and Exchange Act.

-In addition, there is also a possibility of being held liable for damages under Article 709 of the Japanese Civil Code (Tort).
+Additionally, there is a possibility that damages may be sought against you under Article 709 of the Japanese Civil Code (Tort).

 Order to Pay Surcharge